rishav910/Real-time-Chat-application/README.md

 - WebSocket Communication: Utilizes Spring Boot's WebSocket capabilities.
 - SockJS Fallback: Ensures compatibility across various browsers and network environments.
 - User-friendly Interface: Simple and clean chat interface with responsive design.

-- Separated Frontend & Backend: Clear architectural separation for independent development and deployment.
+# Best Usage

+- Share the chat application link with your friends.
+- Ask them to add their names, type a message and send the message.
+- Everyone else having the chat opened up will be able to see that message in real-time (without delay).

-# Technologies Used in Backend:
+# Technologies Used in Backend

 - Spring Boot: Framework for building robust, production-ready Spring applications.
 - Spring WebSocket: Provides WebSocket and SockJS support.